CarlosEduardoAD/CarlosEduardoAD/README.md

 - MariaDB ⌨️
 - Sqlite 🪶
 - Tailwind CSS 🌊
+- React JS 🕶️
+- Node JS 📗(Express)

 ### I have basic experience with

-- React JS 🕶️ (Studying it for now)
 - Vue Js (Probably I will study this a next time)👀
-- Node JS 📗(Studying it for now)
 - Ruby 💎(Studying it for now)

 ### I also use